Can Cacti And Succulents Be Planted Together?

 This rock dust supplies the vital elements necessary to sustain plant functions (unlike other conventional fertilizers that concentrate only on replenishing the depleted minerals in the soil).

 Once you have mixed the above ingredients and placed them in the pot or whichever growing surface of your choice, proceed to dress the top with fine pea gravel (order from Amazon) or small aquarium stones.

 This is meant to prevent the crowns of your cacti from rotting when they grow up and it also gives your potted plants a very nice look.

-You can boost the acidity of your preparation by adding one tablespoonful of white vinegar in every 5 gallons of irrigating water.
+You can boost the acidity of your preparation by adding one tablespoonful of white vinegar to every 5 gallons of irrigating water.

-There are many different recipes for obtaining the best cacti and succulents soil and you can usually customize this mix based on your cacti and succulents species.
+There are many different recipes for obtaining the best cacti and succulent soil and you can usually customize this mix based on your cacti and succulent species.